"APPLE NEWS+" Charge on Your Statement: What It Means

 1Monthly Apple News+ renewalMost likely

-2Free trial converted to paid plan
+2Free trial converted to paid subscription

-3Family Sharing organizer billed
+3Family Sharing organizer billed for shared access

 Other charges from Apple Inc.